La Parka (wrestler): The new La Parka (2003–2009)

-In early 2003 the original La Parka joined Consejo Mundial de Lucha Libre (CMLL), AAA's main rival, as a result Antonio Peña took legal action against Adolfo Tapia, barring him from using the name "La Parka" or wearing the signature "skeleton suit" in Mexico.
+In early 2003, the original La Parka joined Consejo Mundial de Lucha Libre (CMLL), AAA's main rival.
+As a result, Antonio Peña took legal action against Adolfo Tapia, barring him from using the name "La Parka" or wearing the signature "skeleton suit" in Mexico.
 After taking action against Tapia, La Parka Jr. became known officially as just "La Parka".
-On June 15, 2003 La Parka main evented his first Triplemanía as he teamed with Lizmark, Octagón and Super Caló, defeating Abismo Negro, Cibernético and The Headhunters in the main event of Triplemania XI.
-Five days later La Parka teamed with Octagón to win the Mexican National Tag Team Championship from Electroshock and Chessman, a title the team held for 3,110 days.
+On June 15, 2003, La Parka main evented his first Triplemanía, teaming with Lizmark, Octagón and Super Caló to defeat Abismo Negro, Cibernético and The Headhunters in the main event of Triplemania XI.
+Five days later, La Parka teamed with Octagón to win the Mexican National Tag Team Championship from Electroshock and Chessman, a title the team held for 3,110 days.

-The storyline between the AAA loyalists, led by La Parka, and Los Vipers, led by Cibernético came to a head on June 20, 2004 in the main event of Triplemania XII as La Parka defeated Cibernético in a Luchas de Apuesta, forcing Cibernético to unmask after the match in one of the biggest Triplemania events ever.
+The storyline between the AAA loyalists, led by La Parka, and Los Vipers, led by Cibernético, came to a head on June 20, 2004, in the main event of Triplemania XII.
+La Parka defeated Cibernético in a Luchas de Apuesta, forcing Cibernético to unmask in one of the biggest Triplemania events ever.
 The feud between La Parka and Cibernético continued beyond the mask loss, including La Parka defeating Cibernético in a "Lights Out" match at Verano de Escandalo (2004).

-In late 2005 Konnan returned to AAA, bringing a contingent of Total Nonstop Action Wrestling (TNA) wrestlers with him, forming La Legión Extranjera, the new top Rudo (Heel or bad guy) faction of AAA.
-The appearance of La Legión actually caused La Parka and Cibernético to form a temporary alliance, fighting La Legión in the main event of Guerra de Titanes 2004, defeating Konnan and Rikishi.
+In late 2005, Konnan returned to AAA, bringing a contingent of Total Nonstop Action Wrestling (TNA) wrestlers with him, forming La Legión Extranjera, the new top Rudo (Heel or bad guy) faction of AAA.
+The appearance of La Legión caused La Parka and Cibernético to form a temporary alliance, fighting La Legión in the main event of Guerra de Titanes 2004, defeating Konnan and Rikishi.
 The Cibernético / La Parka alliance did not last long as Cibernético formed La Secta Cibernetica in early 2005, siding with Konnan's La Legión.
-On March 11, 2005 La Parka won his third Rey de Reyes, winning a seven-way elimination match over Latin Lover, Abismo Negro, Chessman, Jeff Jarrett, Konnan and Cibernético.
-With the victory La Parka became the only wrestler to ever win three Rey de Reyes tournaments.
+On March 11, 2005, La Parka won his third Rey de Reyes, winning a seven-way elimination match over Latin Lover, Abismo Negro, Chessman, Jeff Jarrett, Konnan and Cibernético.
+With the victory, La Parka became the only wrestler to ever win three Rey de Reyes tournaments.
 La Parka's run as the top tecnico of AAA continued, main eventing Triplemania XIII alongside Latin Lover and Octagón, defeating Cibernético, Chessman and Fuerza Guerrera.
-In early 2006 La Secta de Cibernetica brought in Muerta Cibernetica to strengthen the group, often replacing Cibernético because of various minor injuries.
-At the 2006 Rey de Reyes La Parka, Vampiro and Octagón represented AAA in a four-way trios match against La Secta, Team TNA and Los Guapos for the Rey de Reyes trophy.
-While La Parka did not win he did help his teammate Vampiro win it.
-At Triplemania XIV La Parka faced off against Muerta Cibernetica in a Luchas de Apuesta.
-In a move that mirrored Triplemania XII La Parka won, unmasking Muerta Cibernetica.
+In early 2006, La Secta de Cibernetica brought in Muerta Cibernetica to strengthen the group, often replacing Cibernético because of various minor injuries.
+At the 2006 Rey de Reyes, La Parka, Vampiro and Octagón represented AAA in a four-way trios match against La Secta, Team TNA and Los Guapos for the Rey de Reyes trophy.
+While La Parka did not win, he did help his teammate Vampiro win it.
+At Triplemania XIV, La Parka faced off against Muerta Cibernetica in a Lucha de Apuesta.
+In a move that mirrored Triplemania XII, La Parka won, unmasking Muerta Cibernetica.
 The Legión Extranjera storyline saw La Parka face off against TNA wrestlers such as Abyss, Jeff Jarrett, Elix Skipper and Hotstuff Hernandez.